zaiisao/Documentation/en/Video/encryption_windows_agora.md

 title: Implement Encryption
 description:
 platform: Windows
-updatedAt: Fri Nov 09 2018 17:04:09 GMT+0000 (UTC)
+updatedAt: Fri Nov 09 2018 17:04:17 GMT+0000 (UTC)
 ---
 # Implement Encryption
 This page describes how to use Agora built-in encryption.

-> Both communications and live broadcast support encryption.
+> Both Communication and Live Broadcast support encryption.
 For live broadcasts, if you need to use CDN for streaming, recording, and storage, do not use encryption.

 ## Scenario 1: Do Not Use Encryption